Scenario 2

 Run a quick check: count rows in [NEW_SOURCE], count distinct join keys, and count how many of those keys match an [ENTITY] already in [TARGET_MODEL].
 Tell me whether the grain is one-to-one or one-to-many.

-If the grain is many-rows-per-[ENTITY], decide with dbt Wizard whether to aggregate (open tickets count, review count) or pick the latest row by timestamp (last ticket status).
-Name the aggregation choice out loud before Step 4.
+If the grain is many-rows-per-[ENTITY], decide whether to aggregate (open tickets count, review count) or pick the latest row by timestamp (last ticket status) before Step 4.

 Exercises: describe, warehouse, join-key inspection